All Posts

 Standard maintenance margin applies to intraday positions.
 Instead of a special PDT margin category, intraday trades will be governed by the same 25% maintenance margin requirement that applies to other margin positions under Rule 4210.
 You hold a $10,000 position intraday, you need $2,500 in margin.
 Simple.

-Side-by-side comparison of the current pattern day trader rule versus the proposed intraday margin system replacing it in 2026
+Side-by-side comparison of the old pattern day trader rule versus the new intraday margin system that replaced it on June 4, 2026

 Same market access.
 Completely different framework.
 The new system treats you like a trader, not a suspect.